Security Sentinel skill

 → Notify affected users

-→ Report to PhishTank/Google Safe Browsing
+→ Report it: Google Safe Browsing (safebrowsing.google.com/safebrowsing/report_phish),

 → Check if credentials were entered → force password reset